 Important Rules To Any Thyroid Diet

 In order to keep your blood sugar levels stable, there are three important rules to follow with any thyroid diet.
-The first is to minimize or completely eliminate refined foods.
-The reason for this is because refined foods cause a spike in the blood sugar levels, which over a period of months and years will put a great deal of stress on the adrenal glands.
+The first is to minimize or completely eliminate refined foods from your diet.
+The reason for this is because refined foods cause a spike in the blood sugar levels, which over a period of months and years will put a great deal of stress on the adrenal glands and pancreas.
 While it would be ideal to completely stop eating the refined foods, at the very least try to minimize the amount you consume.

-The second rule involves eating breakfast, as while you don’t necessarily need to eat a huge breakfast each morning, you should eat something within the first hour of waking up.
+The second rule involves eating breakfast, as while you don’t necessarily need to eat a huge breakfast each morning, most people with thyroid and autoimmune thyroid conditions should eat something within the first hour of waking up.
 This once again will help keep your blood sugar levels stable, and will give you much needed energy to start the day.
-You want to make sure to incorporate some type of healthy protein, and avoid a high carb breakfast (so no sugary cereals, pancakes, etc.).
+You want to make sure to incorporate some type of healthy protein, and avoid a high carbohydrate breakfast (so no sugary cereals, pancakes, etc.).

 Here’s What I Eat